-When working with ServiceNow from a development perspective, I find it helpful to create a developer instance.
+When working with ServiceNow from a development perspective, I find it helpful to create a ServiceNow developer instance.
 I then use it to query some sample data and also to send requests that create or update tickets.
-These requests can be handled in a number of ways based on the technology stacks I work with it tends to be Power Automate, PowerShell and Azure Automation along with custom apps that I am integrating.
+These requests can be handled in a number of ways based on the technology stacks I work with it tends to be Power Automate, PowerShell, and Azure Automation along with custom apps that I am integrating.

 This post will take you through the method of creating a ServiceNow developer instance, so that you can follow along with some of my other posts, or perhaps locate some processes from API Reference – REST or ServiceNow – Learn and go it alone.

-Once you have signed up, verified your email address and then signed in, you will be presented by the ServiceNow Developer Agreement.
+Once you have signed up, verified your email address, and then signed in, you will be presented by the ServiceNow Developer Agreement.
 Assuming you are happy to read that and to check the box to say you agree to their terms of service, let's proceed.

 Keep your new instance active by developing on the instance or logging into the Developer Site.
 If your instance is inactive for 10 days, it will be reclaimed and released for other developers to use.

-You will see below that I have the Paris release and it notifies you of your remaining activity so you can determine if you need to take action.
+You will see in the image that I have the Paris release and it notifies us of the remaining activity so you can determine if you need to take action.

 Thanks for reading, AlanTweet